segux/fix-package-versions/README.md

 [![Published on npm](https://img.shields.io/npm/v/fix-package-versions.svg)](https://www.npmjs.com/package/fix-package-versions)

 ## Description

-This project is just for people that want to launch a stable product with current versions of n and doesnt want to fight vs future version problems everytime you do a npm install
+This package fixes node dependencies versions so they don't get updated nex time you do npm install

 ## [NEW] Features in 1.1.x
 - Add json validation with errors, warnings and recommendations about package.json